leheriss/aws-platform/README.md

 This [construct](./lib/constructs/lambda.ts) extends the AWS CDK [NodeJS Lambda Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs.NodejsFunction.html).

-#### **Init Account**

-The [initAccount](./lib/constructs/initAccount.ts) construct deploys a [ClouFormation StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) that create resources in the newly created account depending on the Organization Unit they are in.

-For now it deploys 2 roles in accounts of the Pos Pro Organization Unit:

-- `tf-executor`: for Terraform Cloud executions
-- `github-oidc`: for GitHub Actions workflow

 #### **SSO Permission Set**

 The [SSOPermissionSet](./lib/constructs/ssoPermissionSet.ts) extends the [CfnPermissionSet](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_sso.CfnPermissionSet.html) CDK construct.
 It fixes a default name and a default session duration.
 Of course, those two attributes can be overwritten.